niranjan1052/Booksup---Android-Marketplace-app/README.md

 Pitch day will still run in much the same way as before.
 Expect to give your presentation a couple of times to groups of five to ten people.

+## A note on reusing code ##
+You are free to reuse any code from Module 2 or Module 4 if you desire to.
+However, __this will reduce our evaluation of the technical difficulty of your project__ so you will need to attempt something more technically challenging overall to achieve the same grade.

 ## Submission ##
 - Your code should be pushed up to your repo on github